cloudyr/pyMTurkR/README.md

 pyMTurkR was started because Amazon decided to [deprecate the API](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI-legacy/Welcome.html) that MTurkR was using (meaning MTurkR would stop working).
 The goal of this project is to create a package that functions in a way that will be familiar to MTurkR users, making the transition easier.

-Unlike MTurkR, pyMTurkR is not a native R-language package.
-This is because it uses Python and the `boto3` module for Python.
+Unlike MTurkR, pyMTurkR is not purely a native R-language package.
+Instead, it uses [`reticulate`](https://rstudio.github.io/reticulate) to import the `boto3` module for Python.
 This is not necessarily a bad thing, and from the user perspective there is probably in most cases little difference.
-With recent developments in R, such as the [`reticulate`](https://rstudio.github.io/reticulate) package which this package depends on, R can interface with Python relatively seamlessly, and in the case of this package there shouldn't be any noticeable issues with speed or performance.

-Because this package relies on python and boto3, this might create some additional work for the user.
-Namely, in addition to updating R and the R packages that pyMTurkR depends on, there is the potential additional work of updating Python and the boto3 module, should those require updating in the future.

-For a deeper dive on issues related to dependencies, see [Dependency Hell on Wikipedia](https://en.wikipedia.org/wiki/Dependency_hell).

 ## What can it do? ##